-The largest problem with hashing is collision resolution, which happens when two different elements hash to the same location.
-The hash function hashes elements within buckets, which in this case is a block.
-When the bucket becomes full, then either a new overflow bucket is introduced for the same hashed value or a rehashing is performed.
-All buckets without the overflowing buckets constitute the primary area.
-Two well-known techniques are linear hashing [38] and extendible hashing [18].
+buckets constitute the primary area.
+Two well known techniques are linear hashing [38] and extendible hashing [18].
 The first method extends the hash-table by one when the fill factor of the hash-table (the number of elements divided by the size of the primary area) goes over a critical value.
 The second one extends the primary area as soon as an overflowing bucket is about to be constructed.

-In linear hashing, data are placed in a bucket according to the last k bits or the last k+1 bits of the hash function value of the element.
+In linear hashing, data is placed in a bucket according to the last k bits or the last k + 1 bits of the hash function value of the element.
 A pointer split keeps track of this boundary.
-The insertion of a new element may cause the fill factor to go over the critical value, in which case the bucket on the boundary corresponding to k bits is split into two buckets corresponding to k+1 bits.
+The insertion of a new element may cause the fill factor to go over the critical value, in which case the bucket on the boundary corresponding to k bits is split into two buckets corresponding to k + 1 bits.
 The number of buckets with k bits is decreased by one.
-When all buckets correspond to k+1 bits, another expansion is initiated constructing new buckets with k+2 bits.
+When all buckets correspond to k + 1 bits, another expansion is initiated constructing new buckets with k + 2 bits.
 Note that there is no relationship between the bucket in which the insertion is performed and the bucket that is being split.
 In addition, linear hashing uses overflow buckets although it is expected that these buckets will be just a few.
 The time complexity for a search and update is O(1) expected.
-In Figure 10.2 an example of an insertion is depicted.
+In Figure 1.2 an example of an insertion is depicted.